 The question, for the classroom, is where to get the fish.
 Some recommend using frozen fish.
 This makes the fish more manageable and less likely to smell.
 You can also use Learning Resources Fun Fish Counters.
 These are quite small, so it requires some dexterity to use them, but there is a nice variety of fish included.
 They’re great math manipulatives for counting and sorting, too — wash off the paint when you’re through with your gyotaku lesson and toss them back in their tub for later use.
 You can also use a Rubber Fish, though I have fewer ideas for how else to use this; it would certainly make a good play prop, though.
 And there are Gyotaku Fish Printing Replicas purpose-made for tidy fish printing.
 Any plastic or rubber fish you choose must have quite a bit of texture in order for this project to be successful.

 I’d use real fish, myself, for the sake of the biology lesson as well as the experience, but much depends on the logistics of your classroom, and you know best how your class and your custodial staff will handle it.

 The following lessons bring in various other curriculum connections, though all approach the art project in much the same way:

 - The Huntington Library has a fish printing lesson with interesting questions about cultural attitudes toward animals.

 - Artsedge has a lesson on gyotaku with a science component.

-- Another gyotaku lesson plan from the same source looks at fish more closely.
+- A gyotaku lesson from the Canton museum looks at fish more closely.